ktbliz/ktbliz.github.io/_posts/2019-02-28-my_ruby_cheat_sheet.markdown

 To enter Interactive Ruby (IRB) shell, type: irb

 puts
-* Adds a new line after ouput
+* Adds a new line after output

 prints
 * Does not add a new line after output